Skip to content

 2. The Wallet requests issuance of PID Batch Credentials.

-3. The Wallet requests a fresh wallet attestation nonce from the PID Provider.
+3. The Wallet requests fresh wallet_backend_session_id

-6. The Wallet requests a fresh PID issuer session id from the Wallet Backend
+6. The Wallet requests a fresh pid_issuer_session_id from the Wallet Backend

-7. The Wallet Backend generates a fresh Wallet Backend session id linked to the session
+7. The Wallet Backend generates a fresh wallet_backend_session_id linked to the session

-8. The Wallet Backend returns the PID issuer session id to the Wallet
+8. The Wallet Backend returns the pid_issuer_session_id to the Wallet

-• See Wallet Initialization Steps 9 to 12 for a detailed description of the authentication process
+• See "Wallet proving possession of the PIN" module for a detailed description of the steps

 13. The Wallet sends a Credential Request to the Wallet Backend; containing